 Save the Children features an impactful visual metaphor with this design.
 For their anti-violence campaign, they advocate how abusive parents could lead children to alcohol addiction.

 The imagery shows a child encapsulated in a tree’s “root.”
-But the tree is represented by a woman, which is seemingly the mother.
-Overall, the graphics symbolize that every bad experience is ingrained in every child since the early stages — just like a seed.
+But the tree is represented by a woman, who is seemingly the mother.
+Overall, the graphics symbolize that every bad experience is ingrained in every child from the early stages — just like a seed.